What is ADHD

 Essential fatty acids are another natural supplement for ADHD.
 They are important for brain and nervous system health.
 Omega-3- fatty acids and fish oils have been shown to be beneficial for those suffering from ADHD.
 A recent study showed that children with ADHD who took omega-3 supplements had a significantly lower rate of hyperactivity and impulsivity than those who did not.

-According to a new study, omega 3s found in fish oil may provide benefits for children with ADHD.
+According to a new study, omega-3s found in fish oil may benefit children with ADHD.
 The study, which was conducted by the University of Liverpool, looked at data from over 400 children with ADHD.

-This is an important finding, as it provides further evidence that omega 3s can be beneficial for children with ADHD.
+This is an important finding, as it provides further evidence that omega 3s can benefit children with ADHD.
 Fish oil supplements are relatively safe and easy to take, making them an attractive option for parents looking to help their child manage their condition.